Singaporean culture quirks

-Why is literally everyone older than you either your aunty or uncle?
-How is it biologically possible that the entire population of Singapore are long-lost relatives to one another?!
+Why is literally everyone older than you either your auntie or uncle?
+How is it biologically possible that the entire population of Singapore are long-lost relatives to one another?

-Call a “young” lady auntie and suffer the consequences.
+Call a young lady “auntie” or a young man “uncle” and suffer the consequences

 I’m eating sushi!
 Just kidding, it’s chicken rice.
 Again.
 With chilli, of course.

-Or perhaps we just need an excuse to pig out on fresh and piping hot otah in an atas (high class) setting.
+Or perhaps we just need an excuse to pig out on fresh and piping hot otah in an atas (T/N: high class) setting.
 Like these swanky hawker recreations featured on the menus of hipster cafes and upscale restaurants!
 And yes, desserts based on hawker favourites are a thing too.
-Chilli crab flavoured ice cream, anyone?
+Chilli crab-flavoured ice cream, anyone?

-We chirpily hop in to join queues for tables at a hot new eatery for overhyped food, or at clearance sales to buy cheap clothes we didn’t even need to begin with.
+We chirpily hop in to join queues for tables at a hot new eatery for overhyped food, or at clearance sales to buy cheap clothes and sometimes, McDonald’s merch.
 Top tip for life: Not sure what food to get when you visit a new hawker centre?
-Just head to the stall with the longest queue!
-Duh.
+Just head to the stall with the longest queue, duh.

 Fun fact: A study by The British Council showed that Singaporeans are the #1 fastest walkers in the world, followed by people who live in Copenhagen and Madrid.

-OR…there’s a queue for something right around the corner and hey, we wouldn’t want to miss that!
+OR…there’s a queue for something right around the corner – we wouldn’t want to miss that!

-When we say ice cream sandwich, we’re not referring to the hipster cookie versions that costs up to five bucks a pop.
-We’re talking about the good ol’ scoop of ice cream straight out of your friendly neighbourhood uncle’s cart of frozen treats, sandwiched between the folds of bright and cheery rainbow bread.
+When we say ice cream sandwich, we’re not referring to the hipster cookie versions that cost up to five bucks a pop.
+We’re talking about the good ol’ scoop of ice cream straight out of your friendly neighbourhood uncle’s cart of frozen treats, sandwiched between the bright and cheery rainbow bread.

 Oh, the glorious things you could do with bread!
 Some genius also decided one day that bak kwa sandwiches should be a thing.
-Shout-out to whoever it is, I’ve enjoyed many a quick and easy meal just by slapping some bak kwa goodness between two pieces of roti.
+Shoutout to whoever it is, I’ve enjoyed many a quick and easy meal just by slapping some greasy bak kwa goodness between two fluffy pieces of roti.

-So the next time you catch a friend from a different country low-key judging you for something you do without a second thought, let them in on the fun!
-As much as we want to be seen as “not weird", that's all our foreign friends want as well.
-So give them the backstory of how that particular quirk came about, and see them using it in real life situations like a true-blue Singaporean.
+The next time you catch a friend from a different country low-key judging your Singaporean nature, let them in on the fun.
+As much as we want to be seen as “not weird”, sometimes we are.
+So, give them the backstory of how that particular quirk came about, and see them using it in real-life situations like a true-blue Singaporean.